open-mmlab/mmagic/docs/en/user_guides/visualization.md

 ## VisBackend

 In general, users do not need to manipulate `VisBackend` objects, only when the current visualization storage can not meet the needs, users will want to manipulate the storage backend directly.
-MMEditing supports a variety of different visualization backends, including:
+MMagic supports a variety of different visualization backends, including:

 - Basic VisBackend of MMEngine: including LocalVisBackend, TensorboardVisBackend and WandbVisBackend.
 You can follow [MMEngine Documents](https://github.com/open-mmlab/mmengine/blob/main/docs/en/advanced_tutorials/visualization.md) to learn more about them
 - GenVisBackend: Backend for **File System**.
 Save the visualization results to the corresponding position.